Non-comoving Cold Dark Matter in a $\Lambda$CDM background: Non-comoving CDM

-To complement the interpretation of energy flux as non-comoving CDM, it is useful to compute the Hubble scalar for the non-comoving $4$-velocity $\hat\Theta = \hat h^a_b \hat u^b\,_{;a}$ with $\hat u^a$ defined by \eqref{eq:decom}.
+To complement the interpretation of energy flux as non--comoving CDM, it is useful to compute the Hubble scalar for the non--comoving $4$-velocity $\hat\Theta = \hat h^a_b \hat u^b\,_{;a}$ with $\hat u^a$ defined by \eqref{eq:decom2}.
 In the linear regime of peculiar velocities $v_a v^a/c^2\ll 1$ we obtain the following relation \cite{Tsagas}

 where $\hat h_{ab}=g_{ab}+\hat{u}_a\hat{u}_b\approx h_{ab}$ and $v^a = q^a/\rho$ (at linear order).